charmbracelet/lipgloss/README.md

 lipgloss.SetColorProfile(termenv.TrueColor)
 ```

-*Note that this option limits the flexibility of your application.
-It can cause
+*Note:* this option limits the flexibility of your application and can cause
-ANSI escape codes to get output in cases where that might not be desired.
+ANSI escape codes to be output in cases where that might not be desired.
+Take
-Please take note of your environment before deciding to
+careful note of your use case and environment before choosing to force a color
-force a color profile.*
+profile.
 </details>

 ## What about [Bubble Tea][tea]?